-Laboratory Work
+Laboratory work

-Laboratory analyses of water samples at The College at Brockport are finished, while aquatic macroinvertebrate identification has just begun and is approximately 17% complete and will be complete by the end of December.
+Laboratory analyses of water samples at The College at Brockport are finished, while aquatic macroinvertebrate identification has just begun and is approximately 15% complete and will be complete by the end of December.

-Data Entry and QC
+Data entry and QC

-Bird and amphibian data are 100% entered, with approximately 80% of bird and amphibian data having received all quality control checks.
-Vegetation data entries are greater than 95% complete, with GPS and transect data as the remaining data to be entered.
-Data entry has just started for fish, field-level water quality, and field-level aquatic macroinvertebrate data, and all quality control checks for field-level data should be finished by early winter.
+Bird and amphibian data are 100% entered and all bird and amphibian data have received quality control checks.
+Vegetation data entry is 100% complete.
+50% of data entry for fish, field-level water quality, and field-level aquatic macroinvertebrates has been completed.
+All quality control checks for field-level data should be finished by early winter.
 Data entry for aquatic macroinvertebrate laboratory identifications has not started because identification has just begun.